Louisiana Wrongful Death Attorney

-- Emotional distress of the survivors
+- Emotional distress suffered by the survivors

-The loss of a loved one has more than just an emotional impact on your family, but can also have financial repercussions.
-If your loved one was the sole provider for the family, their loss could have an immediate impact.
+The loss of a loved one has more than just an emotional impact on your family—it can also have significant financial repercussions.
+If your loved one was the sole or primary provider for the family, their loss could have an immediate impact.